Champagne loses its fizz as pandemic hits sales

 Australia was a bright spot, with volumes exported there rising 14%.

-Total sales of champagne fell to 245 million bottles in 2020, from almost 300 million in 2019.
-In value terms, provisional estimates put 2020 sales down around 1 billion euros ($1.22 billion) at some 4 billion euros, CIVC said.
+Total sales of champagne fell to 245 million bottles in 2020 from almost 300 million in 2019.
+In value terms, provisional estimates put 2020 sales at some 4 billion euros, CIVC said.

-In the wake of initial lockdowns to contain the novel coronavirus, the group had projected annual sales volumes would fall by about a third and value sales by 1.7 billion euros.
+After initial lockdowns, the group had projected annual sales volumes would fall by about a third and value sales by 1.7 billion euros.

-In view of the better volumes than previously expected, the CIVC said producers had agreed to release from their reserves 400 kilos per hectare of grapes, to complement the 8,000 kg/ha harvested last year.
+In view of the better volumes than previously expected, the CIVC said producers had agreed to release 400 kilos per hectare of grapes from their reserves, to complement the 8,000 kg/ha harvested last year.

-British supermarket retailers reported brisk demand for champagne and other festive specialities in December, while in France supermarket sales of champagne rose sharply according to market analyst Nielsen.
+British supermarket retailers reported brisk demand for champagne and other festive specialities, while in France supermarket sales of champagne rose sharply, according to market analyst Nielsen.

+The start of this year is likely to remain tough with restaurants and bars still closed and events on hold due to the pandemic, but there are prospects of a rebound later in the year if countries start easing restrictions, CIVC said.

-Reporting by Sybille de La Hamaide and Gus Trompiz; editing by David Evans and Susan Fenton
+Reporting by Sybille de La Hamaide; Additional reporting by Gus Trompiz; Editing by David Evans, Susan Fenton and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.